Pet recovery service: Microchip Registration Database

-To ensure lost pets are reunited with their owners, it is best to have them microchipped and to register them with the chip manufacturer and/or one of the chip-agnostic recovery Pet recovery services.
+To ensure lost pets are reunited with their owners, it is best to have them microchipped and to register them with the chip manufacturer and/or one of the chip-agnostic pet recovery services, such as registries participating in the American Animal Hospital Association (AAHA) Universal Pet Microchip Lookup Tool (e.g., AKC Reunite, HomeAgain, Pawbase).
 An implantable chip is more secure than a collar tag because the chip cannot be moved between pets or lost, as can a collar tag.
 A typical pet microchip registration costs $25 to $100 per year, and it is incumbent upon the owner to maintain the accuracy of the database in the event of a move or change in contact information.
 To remind pet owners to check and update their information, the American Animal Hospital Association and the American Veterinary Medical Association have established August 15 as Check a Chip Day.

 Registering and keeping the owner's contact information up-to-date is a problem facing the pet microchip industry.
 Without up-to-date information, a lost pet is less likely to be returned to its owner.
 According to an Ohio State University study, the main reasons owners aren't found for lost pets included incorrect or disconnected phone numbers (35.4%), the owner's failure to return phone calls or respond to letters (24.3%), unregistered microchips (9.8%), or microchips registered in a database that differed from the manufacturer (17.2%).
 At a subscription cost to the owner that is typically annual, each microchip manufacturer maintains their registration database.
 However, these registration databases only hold information related to the chips they manufacture.
 This requires a pet finder that does not know who the manufacturer is to search multiple sources to report a found pet.
 There are free registration databases available, such as those at Veripet's Rabies Reader Page and Found Animals Microchip Registry are chip manufacture agnostic.

 A recovery database of last resort at the American Animal Hospital Association (AAHA) provides a lookup tool that will redirect a user to the manufacturer's recovery desk.
 However, they do not provide owner information or notifications to them.
 AAHA works only with those manufacturers and recovery services that provide a hotline where a pet finder can report a found pet.